 - Event Name - If you enable this, the name of the event that the customer bought tickets to will show underneath the order date.

 - Event Date - If you enable this the date of the event that the customer bought tickets to will show underneath the event name in the receipt section of the email.

 - Coupons - Enabling this will display if the customer used any coupons on this order.
 These coupons will show underneath the event date in the receipt section of the email.

 - Tickets - If you enable this component, the type and quantity of tickets the customer purchased will appear underneath the coupons used.

 - Tax - Enabling this will show the tax applied to the customer’s order under the total tickets purchased.

 - Shipping Fee - If you enable this component, the shipping fee applied to the customer’s order will show under the tax applied (if your venue never has any shipping fees, then you should uncheck this option).

-- Fees - Enabling this will display any additional fees applied to the customer’s order.
+- Optional Fees - Enabling this will display any additional fees applied to the customer’s order.
 These fees will show underneath the shipping fee.
 If your venue never applies any extra fees, then you should uncheck this option.

 - Donation - Enabling this will display if a customer donated any amount.
 The donation amount will be shown under fees.

 - Amount Paid - Enabling this will show the total amount the customer paid for their order.
 It will be displayed under the donation component.